wenwei202/caffe/python/README.md

 --except_layers examples/cifar10/resnet_except_shortcuts.json
 ```

-Each conv layer will be decompsed to one conv layers (with low-rank basis as the filters) and one 1x1 conv layer (which linearly combines the feature map basis to generate output feature maps with the same dimensionality).
+Each conv layer will be decompsed to one conv layer (with low-rank basis as the filters) and one 1x1 conv layer (which linearly combines the feature map basis to generate output feature maps with the same dimensionality).
-In this example, the network prototxt is saved as `examples/cifar10/cifar10_full_train_test.prototxt.lowrank.prototxt` and corresponding decomposed weights are saved in `examples/cifar10/cifar10_full_iter_240000_0.8201.caffemodel.lowrank.caffemodel`.
+In the first example of `cifar10_full`, the network prototxt is saved as `examples/cifar10/cifar10_full_train_test.prototxt.lowrank.prototxt` and corresponding decomposed weights are saved in `examples/cifar10/cifar10_full_iter_240000_0.8201.caffemodel.lowrank.caffemodel`.
 Note that the original biases are moved to linear combination layer.

 More specifically, the conv layer of `conv1`
 ```